 To really understand the sauce, it helps to learn a few terms.
 Nước mắm is a fermented fish sauce.
 The ubiquitous fish sauce is known by different names throughout Southeast Asia.
 It is called nam pla in Thailand, nam pa in Laos, ngan bya yay in Myanmar and patis in the Philippines.
 It is used to season food during cooking and it is also a condiment served as a dipping sauce to accompany cooked dishes.

-"Second and third grade fish sauces are made by adding salt water to cover the fish remains, leaving them for 2-3 months each time, then filtering before bottling.
+The grading process depends greatly upon how the fish sauce was made: Second- and third-grade fish sauces are made by adding salt water to cover the fish remains, leaving them for 2-3 months each time, then filtering before bottling.
 Finally, the fish remains are boiled with salt water, then strained out and discarded, to produce the lowest grade fish sauce; or they may be added to other fish remains from the first fermentation in the process of making second-grade sauce.
-Because the flavour is substantially reduced with each fermentation, top-grade fish sauce is frequently added to the lower grades to improve their flavour.
-In practice, few manufacturers market top-grade fish sauce, mixing it with second and third grade sauces instead in order to produce larger quantities that can still qualify as genuine fish sauce."
+Because the flavor is substantially reduced with each fermentation, top-grade fish sauce is frequently added to the lower grades to improve their flavor.
+In practice, few manufacturers market top-grade fish sauce, mixing it with second and third grade sauces instead in order to produce larger quantities that can still qualify as genuine fish sauce.

 It is interesting to note that it seems impossible to get access to premium grade nước mắm.